Tyre pressure monitoring1

-General information on the tyre monitoring system
+General information on the tire pressure monitoring system

 Each tyre, including the spare tyre*, should be checked once a month.
 When checking, the tyre should be cold and have the air pressure recommended by the car manufacturer specified on the tyre pressure label or in the tyre pressure table.
 If the car has tyres of a different size than that recommended by the manufacturer, find out what the correct air pressure level is for these.

-As an extra safety feature, the car is equipped with a tyre pressure monitoring system (TPMS), which shows when the air pressure in one or more tyres is too low.
+As an extra safety feature, the car is equipped with a tyre pressure monitoring system (TPMS), which shows when the air pressure of one or more tyres is too low.
 When the indicator symbol for low air pressure is lit, stop and check the tyres as soon as possible and inflate to the correct air pressure.

 The car is also equipped with a TPMS system fault indicator, which indicates when the system is not functioning correctly.
 The TPMS system fault indicator is combined with the indicator symbol for low tyre pressure.
 When the system detects a fault, the symbol in the driver display will flash for about one minute and then remain illuminated.
 This procedure will be repeated when the car is started until the fault has been rectified.
 When the symbol is illuminated, the system's ability to detect or warn of low tyre pressure may be affected.